-In addition, there needs to be more digital literacy.
-According to data from the Central Statistics Agency (BPS), the level of digital literacy in Malang Regency still needs to improve, with only about 40% of the population having basic knowledge and skills in using information technology and the internet.
-It indicates that many MSME actors may need help understanding the potential and benefits they can get through digital marketing.
-The impact of this lack of technology adoption and innovation is felt in an increasingly competitive and dynamic market.
-MSMEs that still rely on conventional methods tend to lose competition with competitors who are more adaptive and responsive to consumer trends and behavior changes.
-This can hinder their business growth and ultimately impact their economic wellbeing(Hock-Doepgen et al., 2021; Shams et al., 2020).
+In addition, the lack of digital literacy is also one of the main obstacles.
+According to data from the Central Statistics Agency (BPS), the level of digital literacy in Malang Regency is still low, with only about 40% of the population having basic knowledge and skills in using information technology and the internet.
+This indicates that many MSME actors may not understand the potential and benefits they can get through digital marketing.
+The impact of this lack of technology adoption and innovation is very felt in an increasingly competitive and dynamic market competition.
+MSMEs that still rely on conventional methods tend to lose competition with competitors who are more adaptive and responsive to changes in consumer trends and behavior.
+This can hinder their business growth and ultimately impact their economic well-being(Hock-Doepgen et al., 2021; Shams et al., 2020).
 Therefore, further efforts are needed to improve digital literacy and knowledge about digital marketing among MSMEs in Malang Regency.
 Local governments, educational institutions, and other relevant parties can play a role in providing the training and assistance needed to help MSMEs understand and adopt technology and innovation effectively.
 Thus, MSMEs can become more competitive and sustainable in this increasingly digital market.
-To overcome these problems, this research provides several solutions, including developing an innovation development strategy.
-Innovation development strategy is the key to the success of MSME businesses for several vital reasons.
-First, innovation allows MSMEs to meet the market's and customers' growing needs.
+To overcome these problems, this research provides several solutions, one of which is by developing an innovation development strategy.
+Innovation development strategy strategy is the key to the success of MSME businesses for several important reasons.
+First, innovation allows MSMEs to meet the growing needs of the market and customers.
 By developing new products or services that are more suitable for their needs or superior to existing ones, MSMEs can attract the attention of more customers and expand their market share(Andersén, 2021; Azizi et al., 2021; Falahat et al., 2020).
 Second, innovation helps MSMEs to remain competitive in an ever-changing business environment.
 Third, innovation can improve operational efficiency and reduce costs.
-Through the application of new technology or more efficient business processes, MSMEs can save time and resources and increase productivity.
+Through the application of new technology or more efficient business processes, MSMEs can save time and resources, as well as increase productivity.
 This can help MSMEs to become more financially resilient and better able to face economic challenges that may arise(Caloghirou et al., 2021; Müller, 2019; Tu et al., 2021).
-Overall, the innovation development strategy is essential for the success of MSME businesses because it helps them stay relevant in a dynamic market, improve operational efficiency, open up new growth opportunities, and build a strong brand image.
+Overall, the innovation development strategy strategy is important for the success of MSME businesses because it helps them to stay relevant in a dynamic market, improve operational efficiency, open up new growth opportunities, and build a strong brand image.

 A successful innovation development strategy to support the success of MSME businesses involves holistic steps.
-First, it is essential to understand the market and customers thoroughly through comprehensive market research, including interviews, surveys, and data analysis(Hock-Doepgen et al., 2021; Yin et al., 2020).
+First of all, it is important to understand the market and customers in depth through comprehensive market research, including interviews, surveys, and data analysis(HockDoepgen et al., 2021; Yin et al., 2020).
 From here, MSMEs can identify innovation opportunities by focusing on problems or shortcomings that can be solved with new products or services(Ukkas, 2018).
-Adopting relevant technologies, such as artificial intelligence or data analytics, can also improve operational efficiency and enable the development of innovative new products or services.
-It is essential to test and iterate on a new product or service before it is widely launched, taking advantage of customer feedback.
-Creative and innovative marketing and proper performance measurement are also vital in introducing innovations to the market and measuring their impact.
+The adoption of relevant technologies, such as artificial intelligence or data analytics, can also improve operational efficiency and enable the development of innovative new products or services.
+It's important to test and iterate on a new product or service before it is widely launched, taking advantage of customer feedback.
+Creative and innovative marketing, along with proper performance measurement, is also key in introducing innovations to the market and measuring their impact.
 Finally, consistency in innovating and readiness to adapt to changes in markets and industries is important to ensure the long-term success of MSME businesses.
 By implementing this strategy, MSMEs can increase their competitiveness and achieve sustainable growth.